 Start A New Family Tradition: Dinner Stories

 Pam Lamp discovers one human story at a time and shares them on her blog.
 She lives in Nashville with her husband and has two grown sons who will soon have children of their own.
 Thinking back on their family traditions, she wanted to share one that she thinks helped her sons flourish as they went off to college and entered the adult world- dinner stories.
 I was not surprised to hear her say this because I have always believed in sitting down together and sharing meals as a family whenever possible and there are lots of statistics to back that up.
 Her idea of dinner stories is a fun added family tradition that livens up the conversation and makes things more fun!
+It makes dinner talk topics fun and interesting and always different.

 Come To The Table With Stories To Share Over Dinner